On-Chain Analysis

 FAQs

-Technical analysis (TA) focuses on price charts, volume, and patterns to predict future price movements based on market psychology.
-On-chain analysis focuses on the underlying blockchain data—such as user activity, miner behavior, and supply dynamics—to assess the fundamental health and valuation of the network.
-They are often used together.
+Technical analysis (TA) focuses primarily on price charts, volume, and mathematical indicators to predict future price movements based on past market psychology.
+In contrast, on-chain analysis focuses on the underlying data of the blockchain itself—such as actual user activity, miner behavior, and capital flows—to assess the fundamental health and intrinsic valuation of the network.
+While TA tells you what the price is doing, on-chain analysis explains *why* it might be doing it.

 The Bottom Line